 We have friends that attend furniture auctions to purchase solid wood pieces of furniture.
-We were fortunate enough to purchase this dresser from them before anyone else was able to snag it away from them.
-There have been dressers that we have purchased that demand a particular design (or in other words, the dresser would not cooperate with our original design), and this was one of those dressers.
-However, at the end of the day the dresser looks fantastic and has become a versatile piece that can either function as a buffet or a dresser.
+We were fortunate enough to purchase this dresser from them before anyone else could snag it away from them.
+We have purchased dressers that demand a particular design (or, in other words, the dresser would not cooperate with our original design), and this was one of those dressers.
+However, at the end of the day, the dresser looks fantastic and has become a versatile piece that can function as a buffet or a dresser.

 We used the following supplies on this dresser:

-The first step was to remove all of the original stain.
+The first step was to remove all of the original stain from the dresser.
 Once the stain was removed--and the body was sanded--we applied a coat of stain to the top of the dresser.
 Unfortunately, the stain didn't take (it turned out extremely blotchy).
 As you will find with many of your DIY projects, your original designs can be dismantled by many variables, including the types of veneers the original manufacturer used.
-However, do not let this throw you off, go back to the drawing table and pick a design that will work for your project and with the particular variables that you have been handed.
-On this project we decided to just paint the top with mineral paint because we had already found that the veneer on the drawers was more accepting to the stain that we were using (this allowed us to keep the stain/paint dynamic that we wanted).
+However, do not let this throw you off; go back to the drawing table and pick a design that will work for your project and with the particular variables that you have been handed.
+On this project, we decided to paint the top with mineral paint because we had already found that the veneer on the drawers was more accepting of the stain that we were using (this allowed us to keep the stain/paint dynamic wanted).

-Once the paint and staining was completed we added a coat of wax to the body and drawers of the dresser.
+Once the paint and staining were completed, we added a coat of wax to the body and drawers of the dresser.
 Remember to not overcoat with wax because it will create major streaks.
 After the wax has been applied, allow it to sit overnight.
-The next day you should take fine steel wool over the entire body, then buff out the wax with a cloth.
+You should take fine steel wool over the entire body the next day, then buff out the wax with a cloth.
 (Note: Make sure that you are not too aggressive with the steel wool because you may end up peeling back the paint).

-After you have accomplished this, you will want to let the wax cure for around seven days before putting the dresser into any significant use.
-Also, until it is fully cured be careful to touch the wax with your fingers because the oil from your hands may transfer into the wax giving it a dirty look.
+After accomplishing this, you will want to let the wax cure for around seven days before putting the dresser into any significant use.
+Also, until it is fully cured, be careful to touch the wax with your fingers because the oil from your hands may transfer into the wax, giving it a dirty look.

 Josh and Sydney are life adventurers that love to learn and create.
 We are exact opposites and enjoy gaining new perspective.
 Our home is where our varying personalities shine, and we use it to gather our friends and family together.